 Last month, my mom and I visited Charleston, South Carolina.
-Of course, the beautiful plantation houses were one of the things we wanted to see most.
+Of course, the beautiful plantation houses were one of several things we wanted to see most.
 Although Magnolia Plantation and Gardens was only the first one we visited, this winter tour completely captured me so I knew it was going to be hard to beat by others.
 There are many reasons why I fell in love with Magnolia Plantation and Gardens and they are all right here!

 Driving down the long driveway to get to Magnolia Plantation made the perfect introductory, not to mention a pretty one!